solidzone/mailmeteor-landing/_posts/2021-06-08-gmass-pricing.md

   <figcaption>Video from GMass website</figcaption>
 </figure>

-GMass comes as a Google Chrome extension that lives inside your Gmail account (this means you must have Google Chrome as your browser to use GMass.
+GMass comes as a Google Chrome extension that lives inside your Gmail account (this means you must have Google Chrome as your browser to use GMass).

 When installing GMass, a new set of icons will appear in your Gmail interface.
 Behind the scenes, the GMass extension draws information about who to include in the mail merge directly from Google Sheets, where your contact list is stored.
 You can also send emails directly from Gmail, by copy pasting your email list in the recipients field.